Mindgames/changelog-agent/README.md

 Notes
 - The updater prioritizes the nearest `AGENTS.md` and also considers parent `AGENTS.md` for higher-level guidance.
 - Secrets are never echoed; provide them via env vars and avoid printing values.
+ - Default model is `gpt-5-codex` and the workflow sets reasoning effort to `high` via Codex config.

 ## Security notes
 - Runs as the caller repo with `contents: write` + `pull-requests: write` only.